MicrosoftDocs/azure-reference-other/studio-module-reference/assign-to-clusters-deprecated.md

 ## Module overview

-This article describes how to use the **Assign to Clusters** module in Azure Machine Learning Studio (classic), to generate predictions using a trained clustering model, based on the K-Means clustering algorithm included in Studio.
+This article describes how to use the **Assign to Clusters** module in Azure Machine Learning Studio (classic), to generate predictions using a trained clustering model, based on the K-Means clustering algorithm included in Studio (classic).

 The module returns the probable assignment for each new data point, based on the trained model.